omalley242/Anubis/src/README.md

 ## Renderer:

-This stage takes from the database any parsed blocks and processes them into three individual data structures:
+This stage takes from the AnubisDatabase any parsed blocks and processes them into three individual data structures:

 - Connections Graph: